Electrotheatre Stanislavsky: Present

 Boris Yukhananov, a student of Anatoly Efros and Anatoly Vasilyev, became artistic director of the theatre in the summer of 2013.
 He came to the position with ideas that radically changed the structure of the stage, the repertoire and the company's manner of work.
 The new name that he gave the theatre – the Stanislavsky Electrotheatre – paid reverence to the history of both Stanislavsky's studio and the building that housed the former Ars cinema.
 According to Yukhananov, the renewed theatre would become the most technologically advanced stage space in Moscow.

 Architects from the Wowhaus bureau – Oleg Shapiro and Dmitry Likin, authors of such acclaimed Moscow projects as the Crimean Embankment, the Pioneer cinema, and temporary architecture at Gorky Park – were engaged to reconstruct the theatre's physical plant.
 The architects restored a small stage, built a transformer hall, and created modern service rooms, while retaining historic elements as facades, a staircase and a balcony.
 The theatre lobby was adapted to make space for a cafe as well as space for performances.

 The Stanislavsky Electrotheatre opened after reconstruction on January 26, 2015, with a performance of Euripides tragedy The Bacchae, staged by Greek director Theodoros Terzopoulos.

 According to Boris Yukhananov, the main task of the renewed theater was to search for a new artistic language.
 According to the strategy, which the director calls “new processualism,” theatre must become a place for a synthesis of arts - theatre, cinema, music, and literature.
 Currently, the Stanislavsky Electrotheatre is a modern cultural center that hosts concerts, theatre performances, film screenings, contemporary art exhibits and lectures.
 Its activities are enhanced by the work of the School of Contemporary Spectators and Listeners, the Word Order bookstore, and the Theater and its Diary publishing series.

+In 2021 it was awarded the Fiddler on the Roof Award in the Theatre category.